Fall 2022 ︎ SUNY Purchase ︎ (DES 3090) Interactive & Experience Design

 An introduction to programming (via Python and Circuit Playground Express) and the concepts of user interface and experience design.
 Students learn, through making, research, and historical examples about the nature of contemporary interactive platforms and situations and their relationship to industrial design, print design, and media and entertainment.
 Opportunities for robust collaboration will be presented through collaborative coding, prototyping and testing.

 To put it more colloquially, we’ll be balancing looking at and discussing different kinds of artwork, software, and industrial design and attempt to think about the nature of its design and creation.
 We’ll gain a fundamental understanding of how programming works to inform how we look at and prototype software.
 The class can be approached in both a more “careerist” UI/UX perspective, that is to say, creating potentially commercially viable app and interface prototypes or a “freakier” fine art manner.
 Both approaches are also not mutually exclusive from each other.

-- Gain a fundamental understanding of programming the Circuit Playground Express in Python.
+- Gain a fundamental understanding of programming in Python via the Circuit Playground Express

 - Gain a historical understanding of different paradigms in user interface, interactive, and industrial design.